emilk/egui/eframe/README.md

 `eframe` is not the only way to write an app using `egui`!
 You can also try [`egui-miniquad`](https://github.com/not-fl3/egui-miniquad), [`bevy_egui`](https://github.com/mvlabat/bevy_egui), [`egui_sdl2_gl`](https://github.com/ArjunNair/egui_sdl2_gl), and others.

+## Problems with running egui on the web
+`eframe` uses WebGL (via [`glow`](https://crates.io/crates/glow)) and WASM, and almost nothing else from the web tech stack.
+This has some benefits, but also produces some challenges and serious downsides.

+* Rendering: Getting pixel-perfect rendering right on the web is very difficult.
+* Search: you cannot search an egui web page like you would a normal web page.
+* Bringing up an on-screen keyboard on mobile: there is no JS function to do this, so `eframe` fakes it by adding some invisible DOM elements.
+It doesn't always work.
+* Mobile text editing is not as good as for a normal web app.
+* Accessibility: There is an experimental screen reader for `eframe`, but it has to be enabled explicitly.
+There is no JS function to ask "Does the user want a screen reader?" (and there should probably not be such a function, due to user tracking/integrity concerns).
+* No integration with browser settings for colors and fonts.
+* On Linux and Mac, Firefox will copy the WebGL render target from GPU, to CPU and then back again (https://bugzilla.mozilla.org/show_bug.cgi?id=1010527#c0), slowing down egui.

+In many ways, `eframe` is trying to make the browser do something it wasn't designed to do (though there are many things browser vendors could do to improve how well libraries like egui work).

+The suggested use for `eframe` are for web apps where performance and responsiveness are more important than accessibility and mobile text editing.

 ## Companion crates
 Not all rust crates work when compiled to WASM, but here are some useful crates have been designed to work well both natively and as WASM: